Hahgwehdiyu: Creation of The Earth

-The Earth was a thought in the mind of the ruler of a great island floating above the clouds.
+The Oeh-dah (Earth) was a thought in the mind of the ruler on a great island floating above the clouds.
 This ruler was called by various names, among them Ha-wen-ni-yu, meaning He who governs or The Ruler.
 The island is a place of calm where all needs are provided and there is no pain or death.
 On this island grew a great apple tree where the inhabitants held council.
 The Ruler said "let us make a new place where another people can grow.
 Under our council tree is a great sea of clouds which calls out for light."
 He ordered the council tree to be uprooted and he looked down into the depths.
-He had Ata-en-sic, Sky Woman, look down.
-He heard the voice of the sea calling; he told Ata-en-sic, who was pregnant, to bring it life.
+He had Atahensic, Sky Woman, look down.
+He heard the voice of the sea calling; he told Atahensic, who was pregnant, to bring it life.
 He wrapped her in light and dropped her down through the hole.